OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 # Exercises

 The following excercises are organised by section, each one corresponding to a book chapter.
 Use the exercises to verify your learning process, after studying each chapter and before proceeding to the next one.

-## Ch 1: Introduction to biometry
+## Introduction to biometry (ch.
+1)

 ### Question 1